 Red Curry Steak Tartare

-1. For the kaffir lime-leaf oil: Put kaffir lime leaves and oil into a blender and purée until oil is flecked with the leaves, 1-2 minutes.
+- For the kaffir lime-leaf oil: Put kaffir lime leaves and 6 tbsp. oil into a blender and purée until oil is flecked with the leaves, 1-2 minutes.
 Transfer to a bowl and cover.
 Set oil aside at room temperature overnight.
 The following day, strain through a cheesecloth-lined sieve into a small bowl, discard solids, and set aside.

-2. For the red curry vinaigrette: Put curry paste, lemongrass, vinegar, and fish sauce into a blender and purée until smooth, about 1 minute.
-With motor still running, gradually add oil in a slow, steady stream through hole in blender lid.
+- For the red curry vinaigrette: Put curry paste, lemongrass, vinegar, and fish sauce into a blender and purée until smooth, about 1 minute.
+With motor still running, gradually add remaining oil in a slow, steady stream through hole in blender lid.
 Transfer to a small bowl and set aside.
-Vinaigrette may appear seperated or broken.
+Vinaigrette may appear separated or broken.

-3. For the steak tartae: Put meat, ginger, shallots, basil or spearmint, peppermint, and 6 tbsp. of vinaigrette into a large bowl and gently mix together until just combined.
+- For the steak tartare: Put meat, ginger, shallots, basil or spearmint, peppermint, and 6 tbsp. of vinaigrette into a large bowl and gently mix together until just combined.

-4. Gently pacl one-fourth of the steak tartare into a deep, 2 1/2" ring mold set in the middle of a plate, then unmold by removing ring.
+- Gently pack one-fourth of the steak tartare into a deep, 2 1⁄2" ring mold set in the middle of a plate, then unmold by removing ring.
 Repeat process on 3 more plates with remaining tartare.
 Drizzle some of the lime oil and remaining vinaigrette around each one.